LilaShiba/9th_grade_boot_camp/1/README.md

 | --------------------------------------------|------------------------------------------------------------------------------
 | Figure out what and how to use Methods      | This should be a part of your how-to for this lab (see readings)
 | Figure out what and how to use Data Strc... | This should be a part of your how-to for this lab (see readings)
-| Code the cipher game                        | Follow the walk-a-long - [p5js walk-a-long](https://www.youtube.com/watch?v=OAcXnzRNiCY)
+| Create program from walk-a-long             | Follow the walk-a-long - [p5js walk-a-long](https://www.youtube.com/watch?v=OAcXnzRNiCY)
-| Design/Diagram your own game                | Create logic of game and diagram control flow
+| Design/Diagram your own program             | Create logic of program and diagram control flow
 | Have program approved by teacher            | See teacher
 | Create Program                              | Program, comment out code, and use FAQ for questions
 | Beta Test                                   | Have users try your program.
 Come up with how to make better